Expect simple, modern looks at New York's Fashion Week

 Others are harder to figure out in advance.
 Publicity material for Concept Korea said the collection by Kaal E. Suktae was inspired by a phrase from the Bible: "The stone the builder rejected has become the cornerstone."

-Roseanne Morrison, fashion director at The Doneger Group, experts in retail trends and forecasting, said she expects an abundance of skirts, A-line sheaths, cropped tops and soft pants in a departure from skintight looks of recent years.
+Roseanne Morrison, fashion director at The Doneger Group, experts in retail trends and forecasting, said she expects an abundance of skirts, A-line sheath tops, cropped tops and soft pants in a departure from skintight looks of recent years.

 "I think we're just moving into this whole mood of simplicity ... almost unencumbered," she said.

-Tadashi Shoji, one of the first designers to appear on Thursday, showed an abundance of sleeveless sheath dresses and cropped tops, separately or by pairing abbreviated tops over sleek A-line silhouettes.

-The trend recalls the 1990s, said Ken Downing, fashion director at retailer Neiman Marcus.
+The trend recalls the 1990s, said Ken Downing, fashion director at Neiman Marcus.

 "It was that moment of being very pared down after coming out of all the opulence of the '80s," he said.